speedreeder/StarWars5e.Core/StarWars5e.Starships.Parser/Sources/sotg.md

 ### Repairs
 Damage to hulls is permanent until repaired.
 Small repairs can happen while the ship is still in space, but significant repairs require docking in an appropriate location, as discussed in Chapter 8.

 When a ship receives repairs of any kind, hit points regained are added to its current hit points.
-A ship’s hit points can’t exceed its hit point maximum.
+A shipï¿½s hit points canï¿½t exceed its hit point maximum.

 <div class='footnote'>PART 2 | COMBAT</div>